Jairzinho: International career

-Jairzinho scored his seventh goal of the tournament in Brazil's 4–1 world cup win over Italy in the final.
+Jairzinho scored his seventh goal of the tournament in Brazil's 4–1 World Cup win over Italy in the final.
 However, his impressive goals tally at the finals were not enough to win the Golden Boot, which went to Germany's Gerd Müller, who scored ten goals.
 Jairzinho has claimed that FIFA awarded him a "best body on the planet" prize for his athleticism; however, FIFA has no record of this award.
+Throughout the tournament, Jairzinho also completed the most dribbles: 47; this was a record for a single tournament, which was only broken by Argentina's Diego Maradona in 1986.